Winsford and Over branch line: Decline and closure

 After withdrawal of the passenger service, the operation of the branch was simplified and economies made.
 The locomotive shed at Winsford closed in July 1929 and was demolished, the double track section of the branch near Falk's Junction was reduced to a single line and various signal boxes were downgraded to ground frames or removed altogether.

 The salt industry in the area began a slow decline from as early as 1905, as the traditional open pan method of extracting salt was superseded.
 The decline continued apace during the 1930s depression and goods traffic on the branch dwindled to the extent that in 1953 British Railways considered closing the line completely.
 An arrangement with Imperial Chemical Industries (ICI), who by then owned some of the surviving salt works in the area, allowed the railway to soldier on with two goods trains per weekday, although Winsford goods yard had closed on 1 September 1953.

-The line closed to general goods on 4 November 1963 when Whitegate station was closed completely.
+The line closed to general goods on 4 November 1963, when Whitegate station was closed completely.
 The only services now were to the salt works and mines.
-Further trimming of the branch followed when on 1 May 1965 the section between Falk's junction and the salt works to the south was closed.
+Further trimming of the branch followed when, on 1 May 1965, the section between Falk's junction and the salt works to the south was closed.
 On 13 March 1967, rail traffic finally ceased and the branch officially closed on 5 June 1967.

-The line today
+Preservation

-Cheshire County Council purchased five and a half miles of the trackbed on 26 March 1969 and converted it into a linear park which became known as the "Whitegate Way".
-The station building and platform at Whitegate survive and are now a visitor centre and the main access point for walkers.
+Cheshire County Council purchased five and a half miles of the trackbed on 26 March 1969 and converted it into a shared-use path known as the Whitegate Way.
+The station building and platform at Whitegate are now a visitor centre and the main access point for walkers.